-MindMed has entered into a partnership with Swiss start-up, MindShift Compounds AG, to develop and patent next-generation psychedelic compounds with psychedelic or empathogenic properties.
-As part of this partnership, MindMed and MindShift Compounds AG have agreed to develop next-generation psychedelic and empathogenic substances together.
-The first initial compounds have already been synthesized by MindShift Compounds AG and related patent applications were filed by MindMed.
-MindMed plans to begin first-in-human Phase 1 clinical trials as early as the first quarter of 2022 through its existing clinical trial platform for psychedelic and empathogenic compounds in Switzerland.
-The partnership on these initial targets will expand MindMed's current, well-established clinical pipeline with additional backup and expansion compounds with similar and potentially improved therapeutic properties.
-The related synthesis intellectual property and pharmaceutical technology will be owned outright by MindMed, and MindShift Compounds AG will exclusively provide to MindMed all intellectual property related to the new psychedelic compounds.
-MindMed plans to work with the experienced drug discovery team at MindShift Compounds AG to further broadly cover preclinical psychedelics research into novel compounds and expects to continue to file patent applications on novel substance matters, production innovations, and later clinical applications.
+The Corporation entered into an agreement with MindShift Compounds AG, to develop and patent next-generation psychedelic compounds with psychedelic or empathogenic properties.
+The first initial compounds have already been synthesized by MindShift Compounds AG and the Corporation filed related provisional patent applications.
+The Corporation plans to begin first-in-human Phase 1 clinical trials as early as the first quarter of 2022 through its existing clinical trial platform for psychedelic and empathogenic compounds in Switzerland.
+These initiatives are intended to expand the Corporation's current clinical pipeline with additional compounds with similar and potentially improved therapeutic properties.
+The Corporation acquired the exclusive global rights related to intellectual property derived from the medicinal chemistry/synthesis, drug discovery and product development efforts through its collaboration with MindShift Compounds AG.